 In short, surcharging is allowed to cover costs, not to make a profit.
 Let’s face it, based on the rules above, to simplify implementation, merchants will surcharge at the brand level because they lack the technology to discern between product types on a per transaction basis.
 Taking all that into account what can you surcharge?

-- Calculate average discount rate for the preceding one month or 12 months.
+- By rule, must calculate average discount rate for the preceding one month or 12 months.
 Unless the last month was unusual for your business, you’re better off using the one month method because of rising and or new fees that occur during any rolling 12 month period.
 Calculate https://3dmerchant.com/blog/credit-card-processing-rates/effective-rate-calculator

 - Cannot exceed Maximum Surcharge Cap, which is currently 4%.
 (My B2B readers would unlikely ever be able to charge 4%.
 If your effective rate is over 3%, pick up the phone and call 954-942-0483 now.)

-See this article for more information about calculating your average merchant discount or effective rate.
+See this article with free too for calculating your average merchant discount or effective rate.

 - Notify card brands (Visa etc) in writing at least 30 calendar days before assessing a US Credit Card Surcharge; must state whether will surcharge at the brand level or product level.